Barkol Kazakh Autonomous County: Culture

-In the thirty-eighth year of Emperor Qianlong's reign in the Qing Dynasty (1773), a professor's yamen was set up in Zhenxi Prefecture, and an education yamen was set up in Yihe County.
-In the fifth year of Xianfeng (1855), the Zhenxi Hall set up a school and political yamen, and established Songfeng Academy in Wenchang Palace, East Street of Hancheng.
-In the thirty-second year of Guangxu (1906), the school palace of Yuanyuan Temple was changed to a primary school.
-In the thirty-fourth year of Guangxu (1908), the elementary school was changed to the second-class school in Zhenxi Hall.
+In 1773, a professor's yamen was set up in Zhenxi Prefecture, and an education yamen was set up in Yihe County.
+In 1855, the Zhenxi Hall set up a school and political yamen, and established Songfeng Academy in Wenchang Palace, East Street of Hancheng.
+In 1906, the school palace of Yuanyuan Temple was changed to a primary school.
+In 1908, the elementary school was changed to the second-class school in Zhenxi Hall.
 In the early years of the Republic of China, 7 schools and schools in the county were merged into Zhenxi County National School.
 In 1950, there were 15 primary schools with a total of 1232 students.
 In October 1951, 5 tent primary schools were set up in each of the east and west pastoral areas, recruiting 335 students from pastoral areas.
 In 2010, there were 25 primary schools, 6 junior middle schools, and 2 senior middle schools.
 In 2005, the nine-year compulsory education schools in Barkol Kazakh Autonomous County were adjusted and merged from 41 to 29.
 At present, there are 31 primary and secondary schools in the county, including 21 primary schools, 1 high school, 1 complete middle school, and 8 nine-year schools.

 Transportation

 In 1939, a simple road was built from Hami to Zhenxi County via Songshutang.
 In 2002, it was extended westward from Barkol County to Fukang, called Hafu Line, that is, Provincial Road 303.
 In 1956, the Barkol County Transportation Station was established, and the passenger shuttle bus to and from Hami was opened.
 In the 1980s, the reconstruction and expansion of rural roads began, and in the 1990s, the roads from county towns to townships were basically smooth.
 In 2010, the county's provincial highway mileage reached 209 kilometers.
 On May 20, 2021, the Barkol section of Beijing-Xinjiang Expressway was fully completed.
+The Barkol Dahe Airport opened on July 15, 2025.